gabrielgodoy-zz/getme/README.md

 ![getme-upload](./gifs/getme-upload.gif)

+## Search on Twitter
+`getme tweets node npm`
+`getme t node npm`

 Important:

 After the file is downloaded from the generated link, just once, this link will no longer work, it will be destroyed.
 They call file.io the snapchat for files

 File is anonymous and is erased after link expires also, and cannot be retrieved later by accesing the generated link